Fighting The Boating While Impaired (BWI) Charges You Are Facing

-One of the best pastimes during a hot, North Carolina summer is spending some quality time out on our lakes, waterways, and beaches.
-A lot of these fun summer events involve boating and other water sports.
-As we all know, many times alcohol plays a role in these activities.
-Under North Carolina law, operating a vessel such as a boat under the influence of an impairing substance with a BAC of .08 or more is illegal.
+There is nothing like the simple joy of a day on one of the many lakes in Greensboro.
+While enjoying boating and other water sports, alcohol may at times play a role in these activities.
+Under Greensboro law, operating a vessel such as a boat under the influence of an impairing substance with a BAC of .08 or more is illegal.

-North Carolina General Statue § 75A-10 says the following about Boating While Impaired in the relevant section:
+North Carolina General Statue § 75A-10 says the following about BWI in the relevant section:

 § 75A‑10 Operating vessel or manipulating water skis, etc., in reckless manner; operating, etc., while intoxicated, etc.; depositing or discharging litter, etc.